Vkpatel01/SvaraVilasa/README.md

 - Implementing user authentication and authorization for secure access.
 - Expanding the song library and categories.
 - Enhancing the music player with additional features.
-- Showing the proper details of the user in the My Account page.
+- Showing the proper details of the user on the My Account page.
 - Give access to the user to create it’s own playlist and add the songs as per it’s preferences.

 SvaraVilasa aims to deliver a captivating music streaming experience, combining functionality with an aesthetically pleasing design.